 Remove all but a handful of the smaller more attractive florets that you will use as a garnish.
 Choose the biggest and least browned cauliflower for the soup base and the smaller more browned ones for the garnish.
 Place the garnish florets back in the oven and turn up the heat to get them beautifully brown and caramelized around the edges.

 Working in batches in your blender or food processor blend the beans including the liquid and everything in the pot with the roast cauliflower, white pepper and vinegar.
 Blend on high until smooth, adding additional water if it is too thick.
-Taste and add additional salt and pepper to taste.
+Taste and add additional salt and pepper if needed.

 Ladle the soup into bowls and top with a generous sprinkle of za'atar and sumac.
 Place the roasted cauliflower you set aside on top of the soup and then drizzle additional olive oil on top.
 Serve immediately.